sourcegraph/sourcegraph-public-snapshot/doc/user/code_intelligence/lsif.md

 ## Cross-repository code intelligence

 Cross-repository code intelligence will only be powered by LSIF when **both** repositories have LSIF data.
-If only one has LSIF data, Sourcegraph will fall back to default fuzzy code intelligence.
+When the current file has LSIF data and the other repository doesn't, there will be no code intelligence results (we're working on fallback to fuzzy code intelligence for 3.10).

 ## More about LSIF